 What muscles does the good morning exercise work?

-The good morning exercise primarily works the hamstrings, gluteus maximus, and erector spinae (lower back muscles).
-It is a hip hinge movement that loads the entire posterior chain.
-Secondary muscles include the adductors, core stabilizers, and calves.
+The good morning primarily works the hamstrings, gluteus maximus, and erector spinae (lower back).
+It is a hip-hinge movement that loads the entire posterior chain.
+Secondary muscles include the adductors, core stabilizers (transverse abdominis, obliques), and calves.
 The hamstrings work eccentrically as you hinge forward and concentrically as you return to standing.
+The erector spinae work isometrically to hold a neutral spine.

 Are good mornings safe for your back?

-Good mornings are safe when performed with proper form — specifically, a neutral spine and a hip hinge pattern rather than spinal flexion.
-The exercise actually strengthens the erector spinae and core stabilizers that protect your back.
+Good mornings are safe when performed with proper form: a neutral spine and a hip-hinge pattern rather than spinal flexion.
+The exercise strengthens the erector spinae and core stabilizers that protect your back.
 The danger comes from rounding the lower back under load or using too much weight.
-Start with bodyweight to master the hinge pattern before adding dumbbells.
+Start with bodyweight to master the hinge pattern before adding dumbbells, and never sacrifice spinal position for extra depth.

 How deep should I go on good mornings?